 In the Senior year Molecular Biology majors will have the opportunity to demonstrate that they can think independently and creatively about the field and can use the research tools of the discipline.
 In addition, they will have the opportunity to discuss important information about their theses with other students and faculty.

 - Identify a problem, write an abstract not to exceed one page describing your research project with a list of 3 references and submit a Senior Exercise Contract to Dr. Negritto by the first week of the fall semester in your senior year (see deadlines section).

-- Participate in a total of 3 oral presentations (see guidelines below), one in the Fall and two in the Spring, in addition to submitting written reports, assignments specified in the deadlines section, attending presentations done by classmates, participating and providing feedback.
+- Participate in a total of 3 oral presentations (see guidelines under senior exercise), one in the fall and two in the spring, in addition to submitting written reports, assignments specified in the deadlines section, attending presentations done by classmates, participating and providing feedback.

 Identification of the Problem for Your Senior Experimental Thesis